Elinorre/VirusDetta/ASM/Readme.md

-The squence of these tutorial is given below:
+The sequence of actions is given below:

 1. ASM file to TEXT file (removing unwanted data)